REDUCING RISK AND FIDUCIARY EXPOSURE

 For 40 years, J P Systems has been driving efficiencies for customers by minimizing challenges associated with IT system data exchanges.

-J P Systems analyzes underlying data problems which could introduce fiduciary risk to your organization.
-Our core focus is to increase the reliability and interoperability of clinical data.
-We help organizations identify and avoid risks stemming from incoming clinical data and miscommunications in Electronic Health Records (EHR) system.
+J P Systems analyzes underlying data problems that could introduce fiduciary risk to your organization.
+We focus on increasing the reliability and interoperability of clinical data.
+We help organizations identify and avoid risks caused by incoming clinical data and miscommunications within Electronic Health Records (EHR) systems.

-J P Systems’ team of experts, including PhDs, Clinicians, Data Scientists, Computer Scientists, Data Standard Experts, and Clinical Terminologists, acts as a bridge between your clinical staff and your technical staff.
-Working collaboratively with your team, we analyze vulnerabilities in data exchanges, and identify potential inbound errors.
-Then we train your staff on how to recognize and correct identified issues as well as effectively and diplomatically communicate with your external partners.
-Finally, we create systemic or procedural plans and solutions to help minimize future risk.
+Our team of experts—including PhDs, clinicians, data scientists, computer scientists, data standards specialists, and clinical terminologists—bridges the gap between your clinical and technical staff.
+We work collaboratively with your team to analyze vulnerabilities in data exchanges and identify potential inbound errors.
+We train your staff to recognize and correct these issues and to communicate effectively and diplomatically with external partners.
+Finally, we design systemic and procedural solutions to help you minimize future risk.

 Person climbing a big bar chart